streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 ### Accompanying code example

-The accompanying code example for this tutorial is available in the `substreams-sink-tool` respository that you previously cloned.
+The accompanying code example for this tutorial is available in the `substreams-sink-tool` respository.
 The Substreams project for the tutorial is located in the `docs/tutorial/` directory.

 **<i>TODO: Explanation of what is required from Substreams module perspective.
 We need to talk here about the Protobuf gen required to pull sf.substreams.sink.files.v1 model and modifications required, e.g. outputting a JSON model for each entity, one entity per line.</i>**